-The school seeks to offer a significant number of places each year through the Department for Education's Music and Dance Scheme (MDS), which supports pupils who could not otherwise afford the fees.
-In 2021-22, the School
+The School seeks to offer a significant number of places each year through the Department for Education's Music and Dance Scheme (MDS), which supports pupils who could not otherwise afford the fees.
+The School has 61 MDS places available to it which were utilised to the fullest extent possible during the academic year.
+The MDS funding resulted in a total of £2,068,586 (2021-22 £2,044,273) being paid directly to the School from Government.